-Yesterday my disconsolate associate Joseph (Joey dog) Stephens and I did a review of the classic video, “Sad Dog Diary.”
+Yesterday my disconsolate associate Joseph (Joey dog) Spaniel and I did a review of the classic video, “Sad Dog Diary.”
 Although it was fairly morose, dismal, and depressing, it was great fun to make a parody out of.
 In fact, it seems we can take almost any ordinary daily event and cast a grim shadow to it just by using a small amount of effort and pessimism.
 A thesaurus comes in handy too.
 There were exactly one hundred and fourteen other words that mean sad.
 So, anyway, we thought we would try a few more woebegone diary entries.
 Here they are:

 Dear diary: Today I had to endure another harrowing visit to the vet, where I was subjected to many horrifying procedures: bath, buzz cut, ear cleaning, and worst of all, having my anal glands cleaned out.
 I feel completely violated now.

 Dear diary: Today I got a haircut, and discovered that the ghosty spots on top of my head were still there.
 I fear I am doomed to wear them for all eternity.
 I can only hope the Ghost Busters don't find out.